 Yes is the short answer.
 RightSight was always pretty good on Rally Bar.
 Great at group framing and fairly fast.
 I have seen faster, but it isn’t too fast to be unpleasant.

 On mine I did have to restart after updating it because speaker tracking didn’t work.
 But it has worked since.

 Picture-in-picture doesn’t seem to work for my in Teams meetings unfortunately.
 I reached out to Logitech for comment and will update the post when I know more.
 Once it is working I’ll do another video for my Youtube channel. https://youtube.com/ucstatus

-They did confirm speaker view with PiP will work in USB mode, BYOD mode, temporary BYOD mode (when it switches from appliance mode to BYOD when you plug in USB/HDMI) and when it is used in MRE on Windows mode (connected to a compute).
+They also confirmed speaker view with PiP works in USB mode, BYOD mode, temporary BYOD mode (when it switches from appliance mode to BYOD when you plug in USB/HDMI) and when it is used in MRE on Windows mode (connected to a compute).

 Another cool thing is that Logitech is seeking feedback on the feature.
 Speaker View is currently in beta; while it’s being refined, we welcome your feedback at email@example.com.